Transformers: Generation 1

 - Super Speed: Blurr again.

 - Take That: The comics by IDW and Dreamwave feature a lot of jabs against the forgotten competitor Challenge Of The Go Bots, mostly in the form of background characters resembling the Go Bots being killed in various ways.
-A few wrecked Gundam bodies can also be seen during a scene in The Movie.
+A few wrecked Gundam bodies can also be seen during a scene in the Movie.

 - Somewhat inverted recently, as the GoBots have started coming into the Transformers universe from theirs to seek either help or a new home (their universe is being destroyed as a result of one of Unicron's "deaths").

-- Tank Goodness: Warpath, Blitzwing and Brawl.
+- Tank Goodness: Warpath, Blitzwing, Brawl, and G2 Megatron have battle tank alt-modes.

-- The Starscream: Trope Namer
+- The Starscream: Trope Namer.

 - Several combiner teams have at least one member who also behaves this way internally; Particularly, Hook of the Constructicons, who gives Starscream himself a run for his money as far as "being The Starscream" goes.